andrewkchan/SoundFoundry/README.md

 ## Installation and Quick Start

+1. `cd client`
-1. `npm install`
+2. `npm install`
-2. `npm start` to start a development server at localhost:8080. `npm run build` to build a production module at client/public/js/main.js.
+3. `npm start` to start a development server at localhost:8080. `npm run build` to build a production module at client/public/js/main.js.

 ## Credits